-You know that silvery colour firewood gets after it’s been cut and sitting around for a few months?
-Until it is that exact colour, my mother doesn’t think her steak is done.
+You know that silvery colour firewood gets after it's been cut and sitting around for a few months?
+Until it is that exact colour, my mother doesn't think her steak is done.
+Sort of a grey driftwood, cardboard box kind of colour.

 Growing up I took it for granted that steaks and roasts were supposed to be hard and chewy.
 Like jerky without the flavour.
 Cook it any less and you might get cramps.
 Or worms.
 Or "the" diarrhoea.
 When I got outside of my mother's anglo-saxon, white bread, peas in a can inspired kitchen and was offered a real steak ... well ...
 I nearly vomited.